IhonaMaria/IhonaMaria/README.md

 * 💻 MSc student in Biomedical Data Science at URV (graduating in June 2025)
 * 🎓 Junior Biomedical Engineer from UPC
 * 🎨 Currently learning and improving my skills in AI & MLOps
-* 💞️ Passionate about data and the intersection of AI in the healthcare and biomedical field
+* 💞️ Passionate about data and the intersection of AI in business and healthcare
 * 🌐 Looking forward to collaborate in Data Science and Machine Learning projects

 <br>